network-dev/Godot-Planar-Reflection-Plugin/README.md

 ## Limitations

-* The planar reflection will still be visible in unshaded materials, but honestly, why would use an unshaded material to begin with? :/
+* The planar reflection will still be visible in unshaded materials
 * The reflection doesn't work properly on double-sided materials.
 More specifically on the opposite side of the plane.
-* Materials stored directly in the reflector's mesh will have no effect.
+* Materials stored directly in the reflector's mesh will have no effect (use the material_override property).
 * Specular highlights, from point lights and such, don't appear in metallic reflections.
 This can be worked around by disabling `Render Sky`.
 The highlight will appear where there is no geometry.

 ## Special Thanks